Ron-Maina/phase-2-week-1-Bank-of-Flatiron/README.md

 # Bank of Flatiron
-Bank of FlatIron Built With HTML, CSS, and React, JUL 17 2023
+Bank of FlatIron Built With HTML, CSS, and React

 By Ron Maina